Author: Matthew Rogers

 This is our all-time favourite hosting company, they’re affordable, have very powerful servers (the Singapore one is the one to use for your New Zealand sites), and most importantly, the support is top-notch with an average 10 minute response time on support tickets.

 They also come recommended for WordPress, by WordPress (very few hosting companies can claim this!
-They can of course tackle any CMS you throw at them).
-As for performance, they’ve even built their own caching plugin to maxmise speed and minimise loading times.
-Oh, + they have a 30-day money back guarantee!
+They can, of course, tackle any CMS you throw at them).
+As for performance, they’ve even built their own caching plugin to maximise speed and minimise loading times.
+Oh, + they have a 30-day money-back guarantee!
 Truly a no-brainer in our books.